-Repetitive head impacts (RHI) may increase the risk of adverse long-term cognitive outcomes.
-The proposed primary pathology underlying this association is chronic traumatic encephalopathy neuropathologic change (CTE-NC), which is characterized by the presence and localization of cortical perivascular hyperphosphorylated Tau (p-Tau).
-Recently, clinical criteria have been proposed for the antemortem diagnosis of CTE-NC but at present, a definitive diagnosis of CTE-NC can only be established post-mortem using immunohistochemical brain examination.
-Development of therapeutic strategies to treat people with CTE necessitate accurate tools for antemortem diagnosis.
-Accordingly, there has been considerable interest in developing tools to diagnose CTE-NC among living people.
-Positron emission tomography (PET) utilizing radiotracers designed to have selective high binding affinity for p-Tau in Alzheimer's disease have recently been employed for this purpose.
+Repetitive head impacts (RHI) may increase the risk of adverse long-term cognitive outcomes.1 The proposed primary pathology underlying this association is chronic traumatic encephalopathy neuropathological change (CTE-NC), which is characterized by the presence and localization of cortical perivascular hyperphosphorylated Tau (p-Tau).2

+Recently, clinical criteria have been proposed for the antemortem diagnosis of CTE-NC, but at present, a definitive diagnosis of CTE-NC can only be established postmortem using immunohistochemical brain examination.3 Development of therapeutic strategies to treat people with CTE necessitates accurate tools for antemortem diagnosis.
+Accordingly, there has been considerable interest in developing tools to diagnose CTE-NC among living persons.4 Positron emission tomography (PET) utilizing radiotracers designed to have selective high binding affinity for p-Tau in Alzheimer disease5 has been employed recently for this purpose.6

-The proposed association between RHI and CTE-NC has garnered attention among American-style football (ASF) players and their clinicians.3 PET imaging with the radiotracer [18F]-Flortaucipir (FTP) has been proposed as a way to detect p-Tau and potentially diagnose CTE-NC among living former ASF players.^{7,8} While pre- and post-mortem imaging with FTP has not universally been shown to confirm conventional postmortem CTE-NC diagnosis,^{9,10} a recent study reported increased cortical FTP uptake among 26 former professional American-style football (ASF) players with subjective neurocognitive complaints compared to age-matched men.6 This important finding suggests a clinical rationale for the use of FTP PET among former ASF players and other populations exposed to RHI.6 A subsequent in vivo study on elite contact sport athletes, cognitively-normal controls, mild cognitive impairment patients, and Alzheimer's disease patients revealed mildly elevated FTP binding for amyloid-negative patients at risk for CTE-NC, suggesting that FTP may not be appropriate for studies on early-stage CTE-NC.11 To date, these findings have yet to be reconciled.
+The proposed association between RHI and CTE-NC has garnered attention among American-style football (ASF) players and their clinicians.3 PET imaging with the radiotracer [18F]-Flortaucipir (FTP) has been proposed as a way to detect p-Tau and potentially diagnose CTE-NC among living former ASF players.^{7,8}

+While pre- and post-mortem imaging with FTP has not universally been shown to confirm conventional postmortem CTE-NC diagnosis, 9,10 a recent study reported increased cortical FTP uptake among 26 former professional ASF players with subjective neurocognitive complaints compared with age-matched men.
+6 This important finding suggests a clinical rationale for the use of FTP PET among former ASF players and other populations exposed to RHI.
+6 be appropriate for studies on early-stage CTE-NC.
+11 To date, these findings have yet to be reconciled.

+A subsequent in vivo study on elite contact sport athletes, cognitively normal controls, mild cognitive impairment patients, and Alzheimer disease patients revealed mildly elevated FTP binding for amyloid-negative patients at risk for CTE-NC, suggesting that FTP may not